notquitethereyet/FF-LSTM-MusicGen/README.md

 ## Features

-* Train an LSTM model with PyTorch to generate MIDI files
+- Train an LSTM model with PyTorch to generate MIDI files
-* Support for data augmentation and temperature sampling for diverse outputs
+- Support for data augmentation and temperature sampling for diverse outputs
-* Lightweight and modular codebase
+- Lightweight and modular codebase for customization

 ## Directory Structure